daneedk/com.ring.security/README.md

 # Ring Z-Wave

-This Homey App enables the use of Ring Z-Wave devices on Homey.
+This Homey App enables you to add the Ring Keypad (V1) to your Homey to be used with Heimdall.

 ## Supported Devices